hschott/ready-websocket-plugin/README.md

 The test step will fail if a valid message isn't received after the specified number of messages.

+**Count**

+The count of all processed messages.
+The websocket client may consume some more messages before it is stopped.

 **Received message**

 The payload of a message which was received as a result of the test step execution.